Access to this content is restrictedLogin with your ESMO Account

 This module represents ESMO commitment to contextualize the current evidence and provide future perspective in terms of biomarkers across different tumour types.

-The author has reported to have participated as a member of the speakers’ bureau of Astra Zeneca.
-She has had an advisory role for Pfizer, Clovis, and Tesaro.
+Member of the speakers’ bureau of Astra Zeneca.
+Advisory role for Pfizer, Clovis, and Tesaro.